 Who needs an Indiana Sr22 insurance?

-In Virginia, a driver would need an SR-22 car insurance certificate
+In Indiana, a driver would need an SR-22 car insurance certificate

 - When there are unsatisfied judgments

 - When your license gets suspended or revoked due to a DUI/DWI

 - When you are caught operating a motor vehicle without insurance